Time-Optimal Path Planning in a Constant Wind for Uncrewed Aerial Vehicles using Dubins Set Classification: Testing Results

 We also visualize and compare the distributions of the optimal trajectory types for Dubins and trochoidal paths over various conditions in Fig.~\ref{fig:four graphs}.
 For these figures, $V_a = 20$ m/s, $V_w = 12.65$ m/s, $\psi_w = 0.322$ rad, and $R_0 = 70$ m.
 Fig.~\ref{fig:four graphs}\subref{fig:psi_dubins} shows the optimal Dubins trajectories, where the wind is ignored, for $x_s^i=0$, $y_s^i=0$, $x_g^i=470$ and $y_g^i=0$, and the initial and goal angles $\psi_s^i$ and $\psi_g^i$ are sampled from [$-\pi, \pi$].
 The distribution of the trajectory types for wind cases can be seen in Fig.~\ref{fig:psi_wind}, depicting a shift in the decision boundaries for the wind cases.
 Similarly, start and goal angles were held constant at $\psi_s^i = {\pi}/{4}$ and $\psi_g^i = {3\pi}/{4}$ and the start and goal positions were sampled from a range of $[-1000,1000]$ m with the same $R_0$ and $V_w$ as mentioned above.
 The distribution for Dubins trajectories (ignoring the wind) can be seen in Fig.~\ref{fig:states_dubins}, whereas the distribution of trochoidal trajectories can be seen in Fig.~\ref{fig:states_wind}.
 The white hole in the center indicates states that do not satisfy the $d>4R_0$ condition and thus have not been included in the plot.
 The shift in trajectory type distributions from the effects of wind shows why the same switching functions from \cite{shkel2001} cannot be used directly for choosing the optimal trajectories.

-To validate the robustness of this approach, we tested 5 million randomly sampled start states, goal states, wind speeds, and turning radii and compared the trajectory outputs to the numerical solution as well as the analytical solution when available.
-Through this rigorous testing, we found the aforementioned error in the Dubins decision table, which occurred in only 3 out of a million test cases.
-Fixing this error necessitated adding an additional numerical solve to four quadrant pair cells.
-Adding these extra numerical solves affected the bounds of the maximum time improvements of our method.
-With the baseline having two numerical solves for every solution, we were initially able to reduce the average number of numerical solves to $1$ using the original decision table, achieving approximately a $50\%$ improvement from the baseline.
-However, to make this approach more robust, fixing the error in the decision table caused the average number of numerical solves to increase to $1.25$, giving a maximum theoretical speed reduction of $37.5\%$.
+To validate the robustness of this approach, we tested 5 million randomly sampled start states, goal states, wind speeds, and turning radii and compared the trajectory outputs of our method to exhaustively solving for all path types and choosing the best.
+Through this rigorous testing, we found the aforementioned error in the Dubins decision table, which occurred in only $3$ out of a million test cases.
+Fixing this error necessitated adding an additional path type to four quadrant pair cells, which correlated to additional numerical global root-finding operations (RSL and LSR solutions must be found numerically).
+Adding these extra operations affected the bounds of the maximum time improvements of our method.
+With the baseline having two numerical global root-finding problems for every solution, we could initially reduce the average number of numerical global root-finding problems to $1$ using the original decision table, achieving approximately a $50\%$ improvement from the baseline.
+However, to make this approach more robust, fixing the error in the decision table caused the average number of numerical global root-finding problems to increase to $1.25$, giving a maximum theoretical speed reduction of $37.4\%$.